Sushil J. Louis

 The engineering, science, and art in creating advanced computer games.
 Design and implementation of game components in producing useable and engaging computer games.
 Prerequisite: CS381

 The course will include visiting lectures and a variety of group projects.
 The group projects will involve system implementation, but emphasize design and use of existing tools.
-The final group project will require the students to go through all phases of system conceptualization, specification, design, implementation, and evaluation.
+The final group project will require the students to go through all phases of brainstorming, system conceptualization, specification, design, implementation, and evaluation.

 Sushil J. Louis: